GoFetchDeliveries/api/endpoints/job_status_webhook.md

 ### Request data

 Supply the *job_id* and *job_status* values that will be used in the webhook URL.
 This request will not change the status of the job.
-It will pretend that the status was changed by sending you a notification with the `job_status` value that you supplied.
+It will "pretend" that the status was changed by sending you a notification with the `job_status` value that you supplied.

 ```JSON
 {